dkielty2/Hotel_Reservation_Tree_Models/README.txt

 In hotel_cancellation_GBT.ipynb, we trained decision tree (DT) and gradient boosted tree (GBT) to predict whether a reservation would be canceled or not.
 The models were trained using a 5-fold cross-validation on an 80/20 training/testing split.
 For both the DT and GBT models we use GridSearchCV to perform the cross-validation and hyperparameter tuning.

-The GBT model performed slightly better than the DT model.
+The GBT model predicted with ~90% accuracy, while the DT model predicted with ~87% accuracy.
 In both cases the most important feature was the lead_time (the time from the reservation is made until the actual reservation).